intoffset/flutter_gray_scale/README.md

-# Grayscale Conversion for Flutter UI
+# Grayscale Color Scheme for Flutter

 ## Features

-Generate a grayscale color scheme
+- Generate a grayscale `ColorScheme`
+- Convert `Color` and `ColorScheme` to grayscale

 ## Getting started